— Books I’ve Read in 2019 —

 With the help of an underground resistance movement called the Iron Ladies–a society that rejects beauty treatments entirely–and the backing of alternative newspaper the Spider’s Web, Camille uses her powers, her connections, and her cunning to outwit her greatest nemesis, Sophia, and halt her attempt to restore peace to Orléans.
 But enemies lurk in the most unexpected places, forcing Camille to decide just how much she’s willing to sacrifice to save her people.

 Learn more about Dhonielle Clayton here.

-HARRY POTTER AND THE SORCERER’S STONE (Harry Potter #1) Illustrated version by J.K.
+HARRY POTTER AND THE SORCERER’S STONE (Harry Potter #1), HARRY POTTER AND THE CHAMBER OF SECRETS (Harry Potter #2) and HARRY POTTER AND THE PRISONER OF AZKABAN (Harry Potter #3) Illustrated versions by J.K.
 Rowling, illustrated by Jim Kay

 When someone who loves you, really gets you, they give you a beautiful set of some of your favorite books for Christmas!
 My daughter gave me the first three Harry Potter books that have been beautifully illustrated in a set.
 They are so gorgeous and add so much to the reading.
 I love it!

 What a pleasure to revisit this series!
 And with the added bonus of these beautiful illustrations, it made the re-reading feel like an indulgent treat.

 For the first time, J.K.
 Rowling’s beloved Harry Potter books will be presented in lavishly illustrated full-color editions.
 Kate Greenaway-award-winning artist Jim Kay has created over 100 stunning illustrations, making this deluxe format a perfect gift as much for a child being introduced to the series, as for the dedicated fan.